izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/BuildHealth.md

 # Build Health

-Epic has a large development team working on products that are continously shipping.
+Epic has a large development team working on products that are continuously shipping.
 We use a trunk-based development model with branches for each release, with commits to release branches automatically being merged back to the mainline.